WarFarel/SmartCity_TrafficLights/README.md

 project.run()

-Disclaimer - This program has no usage yet but is to be built on for future projects.
+#Disclaimer - This program has no usage yet but is to be built on for future projects.
+#Contributing
+If you want to contribute, please follow these steps:

+Fork the repository.
+Create a new branch.
+Make your changes.
+Submit a pull request.
+#Contact
+For any questions, feel free to reach out to me at warfarelik@gmail.com.